 My list consists of 8 criteria:

-So how will you know how many points each competitor is worth?
-The best way is to see it for yourself.
-If you have a chance to really try the given product or service, do it.
+Wondering how to figure out how many points to give each competitor?
+The best way is to see for yourself.
+If you can, try their product or service.

 The result was this table: